donoghuc/portfolio/README.md

 ![brand](images/code_or.png?raw=true "brand")

 ## Personal Information
-The prjects in this section were built to increase my web presense as I transition from finishing my CS degree/Internship to industry.
+The projects in this section were built to increase my web presense as I transition from finishing my CS degree/Internship to industry.
 I will shamelessly include a link to my [LinkedIn](https://www.linkedin.com/in/casadilla) profile here!

 ### [casadilla_web](https://github.com/donoghuc/casadilla_web)